catseye/Chrysoberyl/article/Languages.md

 in terms of a meta-circular interpreter, and this meta-circular interpreter provides an operation that redefines operations of the meta-circular interpreter.
 In fact, this mechanism is required for Emmental to be [Turing-complete][].

+Emmental was followed up by [Mascarpone][], which tried to make this self-modifying mechanism cleaner.

 #### Reference Implementation: emmental.hs